With an MFA in fiction writing and 20+ years of college teaching, I am an authority on English composition, literature, and online learning.

 Why Do We Care?

 Some theorists believe that we English language speakers think smarter and bigger because we possess such a nuanced and varied language.
 Many of our words have an entire idea attached to them.
-Many ideas, some posit, equates to more intelligence and better ideas.
+Many ideas, some posit, equate to more intelligence and better ideas.

 And how about our synonyms?
 You may have found yourself vexed by the many English words that express nearly the same idea but with small differences.
 English not only has several words that express roughly the same idea, but more importantly, each of those words carries its own subtle shade of the meaning.